Central MediaScene 2011

 Ten years ago, mainly over the winter of 2000-2001, I wrote a blog-style series of online monthly

-which I was then a director to establish more of an artistic ‘scene’.
-With the
+I was then a director to establish more of an artistic ‘scene’.
+With the original

-original organisation website itself now history, I thought it might be of interest to re-post
+organisation website itself now history, I thought it might be of interest to re-post the collected

 The Web was then still a fairly new game, and the concept of a ‘blog’ had not been

-with posts of site changes, usually tech issues being fixed.)
-However the format I developed
+posts of site changes, usually tech issues being fixed.)
+However the format I developed for this

-for this series of online columns, with short topical pieces each headed by its own distinctive
+series of online columns, with short topical pieces each headed by its own distinctive title,

-title, was the same as the one we are now familiar with from many private blogs.
-The series
+was the same as the one we are now familiar with from many private blogs.
+The series was aimed

-was aimed at those who felt disaffected, alienated by a local authority perceived to be hostile
+at those who felt disaffected, alienated by a local authority perceived to be hostile to anything

-to anything ‘bohemian.’
-(There had been various run-ins over issues such as censorship
+‘bohemian.’
+(There had been various run-ins over issues such as censorship of a local

-of a local play.)
+play.)
 The column was to give a voice to that outlook.
-The slightly edgy or sarky
+The slightly edgy or sarky tone of the

-tone of the series was thus deliberate, this also anticipating the now familiar blogger practice
+series was thus deliberate, this also anticipating the now familiar blogger practice of consciously

-of consciously distancing oneself from the self-serving authoritarian announcements of officialdom,
+distancing oneself from the self-serving authoritarian announcements of officialdom, to make

-stories about Bournemouth, which was then trying to change its image (for better or for worse,
+about Bournemouth, which was then trying to change its image (for better or for worse, I leave

-I leave to the reader to decide).
-At the end of the month I would compile a column with items
+to the reader to decide).
+At the end of the month I would compile a column with items on a range

-on a range of aspects of life here.
-To do this, I filed clippings and notes under 12 categories
+of aspects of life here.
+To do this, I filed clippings and notes under 12 categories - Arts &

-- Arts & Culture, Council Business, Economy, Education, Entertainment, Heritage, Law &
+Culture, Council Business, Economy, Education, Entertainment, Heritage, Law & Order, Real

 ‘Bournemouth In The Media’ was actually just the series’ descriptive subhead